Skip to main content

 By Stephen C. Schultz

-I recently returned from a visit to California where the clinical director of Oxbow Academy and I met with a family whose son recently graduated from Oxbow.
-This meeting was to "check in" with the family, see how things were going and assist in realigning any expectations that may be unmet.
-The one thing that is glaringly apparent is that the students come home with a maturity level and insight unmatched by their peers.
-As we work with these families, that are truly pioneers in their persistence and dedication to their sons, we have noticed some trends.
+I recently returned from a visit to California, where the clinical director of Oxbow Academy and I met with a family whose son had recently graduated from Oxbow.
+This meeting was intended to "check in" with the family, see how things were progressing, and assist in realigning any unmet expectations.
+One thing that stands out is the remarkable maturity and insight students gain during their time at Oxbow, often surpassing their peers.
+As we continue working with these families—who are truly pioneers in their persistence and dedication to their sons—we have observed some consistent trends.

-Sixty percent of the students have had other treatment experiences such as outpatient care, day treatment, partial hospitalization or placement in an RTC.
-The other trend is similar in percentage, sixty percent, but represents students that are adopted.
+• Previous Treatment: Sixty percent of students have had prior treatment experiences, such as outpatient care, day treatment, partial hospitalization, or placement in a residential treatment center (RTC).

 "How can we set up a system that encourages and supports early intervention?"

-• Parents only commit to first 90 days
+• Limited Initial Commitment: Parents commit only to the first 90 days of treatment.

-• Referring treatment programs can have students return if clinically appropriate.
+• Flexibility for Referring Programs: Students can return to referring treatment programs if clinically appropriate.

-• Allied professionals have a clinically sophisticated option to discuss with families.
+• Sophisticated Clinical Support: Allied professionals gain a robust and clinically sophisticated option to discuss with families.

-• Clinical use of the polygraph encourages the student to “lay all the cards on the table”, thus allowing the development of a complete and accurate treatment plan.
+• Encouraging Transparency: The clinical use of the polygraph encourages students to “lay all their cards on the table,” ensuring the development of a complete and accurate treatment plan.

 NEW HOPE.
 NEW HELP.
 NO SECRETS